WELCOME

 The Pathways Learning Objectives were approved by the CUNY Board of Trustees and make transfer within CUNY colleges easier.

-You can learn more about these on the main course page for each course you teach.
+You can learn more about these teaching and learning objectives on the main course page for each course you teach.